oneapi-src/oneAPI-samples/Frameworks/IntelPython_XGBoost/IntelPython_XGBoost_GettingStarted/README.md

 ### Running the Sample as a Jupyter Notebook

-Open .pynb file and run cells in Jupyter Notebook using the "Run" button (see image using "daal4py Hello World" sample)
+Open .pynb file and run cells in Jupyter Notebook using the "Run" button (see image using "Modin Getting Started" sample)

 ![Click the Run Button in the Jupyter Notebook](Jupyter_Run.jpg "Run Button on Jupyter Notebook")